intel/e2eAIOK/e2eAIOK/deltatuner/README.md

 ### Values
 - Saving computation power: reduce the computation power and time required to fine-tune a model by reducing parameter size as well as memory footprint.
-- Improve accuracy: ensure same or now latency regression.
+- Improve accuracy: ensure same or no accuracy regression.

 ## Get Started